 - lists of sites that have a negative impact on the conservation area.
 Also where an opportunity may exist for improvement of the area by redevelopment of a building or site

-- management strategies which set out our policies and procedures for managing, monitoring and enforcing change in the area
+- management strategies which set out our policies and procedures to manage, monitor and enforce change in the area

 Not all documents have management strategies.
 However, as older statements are reviewed, we will add them along with each appraisal document.

 These documents are useful to residents, community groups, businesses, developers and their professional advisers.
 This is for preparing planning applications for proposed developments within conservation areas.
-We use these documents when we assess planning applications and also when scheduling highway maintenance and public realm improvement works.
+We use these documents when we assess planning applications and when we schedule highway maintenance and public realm improvement works.

 The following conservation area appraisals and management strategies have been adopted.